 Like throw, cling can be larger with slower shot speed.
 For more information, see throw speed effects.

 Some people have suggested that cling can be caused directly by static electricity, but this is highly questionable (per logic, and per the test at the 3:44 point in NV D.16 – Pool ball cut-induced throw and cling/skid/kick experiment).
-Although, a possible explanation is that static (resulting from the balls sliding across the cloth) could indirectly cause cling by somehow allowing chalk dust to collect on and stick to the balls more easily (but this is also questionable).
+Although, a possible explanation is that static (resulting from the balls sliding across the cloth, especially in dry conditions) could indirectly cause cling by somehow allowing chalk dust to collect on and stick to the balls more easily, especially if the cloth is very dirty with lots of chalk dust.
+This is also questionable, but it has been suggested in marketing materials of a snooker cloth manufacturer (per the study here).
 Throw could also be larger (for all shots) if the balls are “cleaned” or polished with a substance that alters the ball surface (e.g., by leaving a residue behind or by chemically etching or altering the surface), creating more friction.
 Some polishes/waxes or aggressive chemical cleaners (e.g., acetone) could have these effects.
 For more info, see ball cleaning and surface treatment.
 To see the effect (or lack of effect) of the brand of chalk on cling, see the chalk comparison resource page.

 Some people have suggested that oils, from human hands, deposited on the balls as they are handled can help minimize the effects of cling.
 This could be the case, especially if the balls were previously “cleaned.”
 However, an excessive amount of oil could make it easier for chalk smudges to remain on the cue ball, which would result in more frequent cling.
 It has also been suggested that cling can occur more frequently on cloth that is new, thin, and slick because chalk smudges on the CB might tend to wear off less easily under these conditions (although, this is probably a very small effect).
 Cling might be more noticeable when playing with new and clean balls (e.g., in televised tournament conditions), where the amount of throw is less than with older and dirtier balls.
 Because the amount of throw can be less with ideal conditions, when cling does occur it can be strikingly noticeable.